 1. Introduction

-Electroactive polymers (EAP) are soft, flexible materials that can convert electrical energy into mechanical energy or vice versa.
+Electromechanically active polymers (EAP) are soft, flexible materials that can convert electrical energy into mechanical energy or vice versa.
 The ability to respond quickly with large bending deformations makes them attractive for a wide range of applications including biomimetics, robotics, micro-electromechanical systems, and medical devices.
 EAPs can be manufactured using variety of different materials.
-Based on the actuation mechanism, they are generally divided into two principal classes: electronic EAPs, e.g. dielectric elastomers, in which the actuation is initiated by electric field or Coloumb forces, and ionic EAPs, in which the actuation is produced by displacement of ions inside the polymer [].
+Based on the actuation mechanism, they are generally divided into two principal classes: electronic EAPs, e.g. dielectric elastomers, in which the actuation is initiated by electric field or Coloumb’ forces, and ionic EAPs, in which the actuation is produced by displacement of ions inside the polymer [].

 One of the most widely studied ionic EAPs are ionic polymer-metal composites (IPMCs), which typically consist of thin ionic polymer membrane (e.g. NafionTM) plated on both faces with noble metal (Pt or Au) electrodes.
 When the voltage is applied to the electrodes, the IPMC undergoes a large bending deflection [].
 However, IPMCs in their conventional configuration suffer from several issues like time-consuming and expensive manufacturing process (i. e. electroless plating of noble metals) [], platinum layer cracks under continuous actuation [], processing of gold is relatively complex and gives results with low reproducibility, water as a solvent inside the polymer decomposes when operated at higher voltage, which in turn degrades the actuation properties and thermodynamic efficiency [].

-Due to these limitations, a lot of attention has been focused on developing manufacturing techniques using inexpensive electrode materials and more stable solvents, e.g. ionic liquids [].
-Lately Akle et. al. proposed a new manufacturing technique – Direct Assembly Process (DAP) – in which the electrode is spray painted on the ionic-liquid swollen NafionTM membrane and hot-pressed [].
+Due to these limitations, a lot of attention has been focused on developing manufacturing techniques using inexpensive electrode materials and more stable solvents, e.g. ionic liquids [].Akle et. al. have proposed a new manufacturing technique – Direct Assembly Process (DAP) – in which the electrode is spray painted on the ionic-liquid swollen NafionTM membrane and hot-pressed [].
 Other than conventional IPMC fabrication techniques that base on chemical reactions, the DAP is fast and flexible process allowing to use variety of different solvents and electrode materials.
-Furthermore, the whole process can be directly controlled, which also provides good reproducibility.

-Now it is generally understood that the large interfacial surface area of electrodes gives rise to better actuation performance, therefore designing EAPs with high specific surface area electrodes is of interest.
-Using the DAP, Akle and their co-workers synthesized ionic liquid (Emi-Tf) based IPMCs with porous RuO2 electrodes, which showed great actuation performance and reliability for long-time operation in air [].
-Recently, Fukushima and Asaka et. al. came up with unique fabrication technique for assembling bucky gel actuators [].
+I is generally understood that the large interfacial surface area of electrodes gives rise to better actuation performance, therefore designing EAPs with high specific surface area electrodes is of interest.
+Using the DAP, Akle and their co-workers synthesized ionic liquid (Emi-Tf) based IPMCs with porous RuO2 electrodes, which showed great actuation performance and reliability for long-time operation in air [].Fukushima and Asaka et. al. came up with unique fabrication technique for assembling bucky gel actuators [].
 In this process the dry actuator can be fabricated simply through layer-by-layer casting of “bucky gel” – gelatinous room-temperature ionic liquid that contains single walled carbon nanotubes (SWNTs).

-In our previous paper, we reported high-strain IPMC actuators using for the first time highly porous carbide-derived carbon (CDC) and coconut shell-based activated carbon as an electrode material [].
-Actuators with CDC electrodes produced more than twice as much strain as previously reported RuO2-based actuators.
+In our previous paper []., we reported high-strain IPMC actuators using for the first time highly porous carbide-derived carbon (CDC) and coconut shell-based activated carbon as an electrode material Actuators with CDC electrodes produced more than twice as much strain as previously reported RuO2-based actuators.
 In this paper, we introduce carbon aerogels as new alternative for assembling EAP actuators with nanoporous electrodes.
 We synthesize carbon-ionic-liquid electroactive polymers (CIL-EAPs) with either activated carbon aerogel or non-activated carbon aerogel electrodes.
 The carbon electrodes are applied onto ionic liquid-swollen Nafion membranes using the direct assembly process.
 The assembled CIL-EAPs are characterized in terms of actuation performance and compared to our recently reported actuators based on carbide-derived carbon and activated carbon electrodes.